phpMussel/phpMussel/_docs/readme.EN.txt

    Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.

+ = PE SECTIONAL MD5 SIGNATURES =
+   All PE Sectional MD5 signatures follow the format:
+    FILESIZE:HASH:NAME
+   Where HASH is the MD5 hash of a section of the PE file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.

+ = WHITELIST SIGNATURES =
+   All Whitelist signatures follow the format:
+    HASH:FILESIZE:TYPE
+   Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and TYPE is the type of signatures the whitelisted file is to be immune against.

  = FILENAME SIGNATURES =
    All filename signatures follow the format:
     NAME:FNRX